alekszalata/programmers_day/README.md

 Service for searching 256 day in a ceratin year!

-To build run:
+To start service you should run this commands in terminal:

 * git clone https://github.com/alekszalata/programmers_day.git

 * gradle startService

-possible addresses:
+Possible addresses:

 http://127.0.0.1:80/?year=Value